debanandaro/MYSQL/README.md

 # Create a table in  MYSQL

-create a database employess
+create a database employees
-use database employess;
+use database employees;

 create a table emp_detalis (
 id int unsigned,